-Subsidy notification and surveillance is one means by which the Subsidies Committee and its Members seek to ensure adherence to the disciplines of the Subsidies Agreement.
+Subsidy notification and surveillance is one means by which the Subsidies Committee and its Members seek to ensure https://free.pedata.cn/1440998437368886.html.

+&lt;sup>13 2021 Government Guidance Fund Data Inventory -Fund Optimization and Integration Is Imminent," Zero2IPO, February 17, 2022, adherence to the disciplines of the Subsidies Agreement.
 In keeping with the objectives and directives expressed in the Uruguay Round Agreements Act, WTO subsidy notifications also play an important role in U.S. subsidies monitoring and enforcement activities.

 Under Article 25.2 of the Subsidies Agreement, Members are required to report certain information on all measures that, as set forth in Articles 1 and 2 of the Agreement, meet the definition of a subsidy and that are specific.
-In 2020, the Subsidies Committee reviewed subsidies notifications from 35 Members.
+In 2022, the Subsidies Committee reviewed subsidies notifications from 48 Members.
 Numerous Members have never made a subsidy notification to the WTO, although many are lesser developed countries.
-13